pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 around, and drive back to where it started.

 **Challenge #3.3.A: Square it** ⸺ Can you make your robot drive in a square?
-How many drive blocks do you need to do it?
+How many Drive blocks do you need to do it?
 When you're ready, change the program to a rectangle that is 250 mm by 1000 mm.
 When it drives, place an object at each of the corners as it passes by.
 Verify your results with a measuring tape.